 Year running 2017/18

 This module is mutually exclusive with

 Module replacesTHEO5360M Religion, Theology and Development Issues

-This module is approved as an Elective
+This module is not approved as an Elective

 Module summaryWhat is the relationship between religions and international development?
 Do religions promote or hinder development?
 How do religious models of development relate to the secular economics based framework that has dominated international development in the post-world war II period?
 This module will offer opportunities to study the operation of religion in relation to development theory and action; the nature of religion as resource, obstacle and critical participant in development; particular forms of co-operation between religious communities, religious aid agencies and communities in development; and the relationship of religion, human values and community building.
 The module will critically reflect upon why religions were ignored/marginalised in development discourse until recently, in the context of broader understandings of the 'resurgence' of religion in public life and the reconfiguration of the secularism debate.
 The syllabus will include discussion of the views that religious traditions hold about areas key to development debates, including: poverty and debt; welfare and philanthropy; economic; human rights; environmentalism; reproductive rights and gender.
 Throughout, we will integrate thinking about the policy relevance to different sorts of organizations of research that looks at the relationship between religions and international development.If the module recruits three or fewer students, it will be delivered via 3 hours of supervision with the module leader (instead of the format specified below).

 Objectives- To examine the complex relationships between religions and global development;